Ferdinand Bauer

 Johanne Wolfgang von Goethe, 1817

-He was appointed Natural History Draughtsman, on the recommendation of Sir Joseph Banks, to Captain Mathew Flinder’s circumnavigation of Australia in HMS Investigator (1801-1803).
+Ferdinand Bauer was appointed Natural History Draughtsman, on the recommendation of Sir Joseph Banks, to Captain Matthew Flinder’s circumnavigation of Australia in HMS Investigator (1801-1803).

-As an obsessive perfectionist, he engraved his own plates from his own watercolours and then printed, coloured and published his own work.
+As an obsessive perfectionist, Ferdinand Bauer engraved his own plates from his own watercolours and then printed, coloured and published his own work.

-A separate limited edition of 50 complete sets of 46 watercolour drawings of animals, also from the Flinder’s voyage, have been hand-printed, one-at-a-time, by the stochastic process.
+A limited edition of 50 complete sets of 46 watercolour drawings of animals, from the Flinder’s voyage, have been hand-printed, one-at-a-time, by the stochastic process.
+This boxed collection is presented in a solander library case with gold embossed spine label.
+The collection can also be bound into a single book upon request.
+Please contact us to ask for more details about binding.